Catholic Women’s League (CWL)

 The League today is still flourishing and proving to be every bit the “weapon for God” that Margaret Fletcher first envisioned.

-We had a very active CWL in this parish until comparatively recently.
-Father John would be happy to give any all his support, should a group wish to re-establish itself.
+We had a very active CWL in the Parish until comparatively recently.
+Father John would be happy to give his support, should a group wish to re-establish itself.